Transfer molding: Resin transfer molding

 Resin transfer molding (RTM) uses a liquid thermoset resin to saturate a fiber preform placed in a closed mold.
 The process is versatile and can fabricate products with embedded objects such as foam cores or other components in addition to the fiber preform.

 Vacuum assisted resin transfer molding

 Vacuum assisted transfer molding (VARTM) uses a partial vacuum on one side of a fiber mat to pull the resin in for complete saturation.
 VARTM uses lower plunger forces which allows molding to be carried out with cheaper equipment.
 The use of a vacuum may allow the resin to adequately flow and or cure without heating.
 This temperature independence allows thicker fiber preforms and larger product geometries to be economical.
 VARTM can produce parts with less porosity than regular transfer molding with a proportional increase in casting strength.

 Micro transfer molding

-Also called transfer micromolding, micro transfer molding is a process that uses a mold to form then transfer structures as small as 30 nm onto thin films and microcircuitry.
+Also called transfer micromolding, micro transfer molding is a process that uses a mold to form transfer structures as small as 30 nm onto thin films and microcircuitry.
 Unlike normal scale transfer molding, the micro form can and is used with metals as well as non metals.